rishabhsaha/aks-secure-baseline/09-gitops.md

    8. Select **SSH Private Key from Local File** and select your private key file for that specific user.
    9. Provide your SSH passphrase in **SSH Passphrase** if your private key is protected with one.
    10. Click **Connect**.
-   11. For "copy on select / paste on right-click" support, your browser may request your permission to support those features.
+   11. For enhanced "copy-on-select" & "paste-on-right-click" support, your browser may request your permission to support those features.
 It's recommended that you _Allow_ that feature.
-If you don't, you'll have to use the **>>** flyout on the screen to perform copy and paste actions.
+If you don't, you'll have to use the **>>** flyout on the screen to perform copy & paste actions.
    12. Welcome to your jump box!

 1. From your Azure Bastion connection, log into your Azure RBAC tenant and select your subscription.